ansys/pydpf-post/doc/source/user_guide/accessing_results.rst

 Heat flux
 ---------
-You can access the :class:`HeatFlux <ansys.dpf.post.temperature.HeatFlux>` result object with:
+This code shows how to access the :class:`HeatFlux <ansys.dpf.post.temperature.HeatFlux>` result
+object:

 .. code:: python